usnistgov/feasst/FAQ.rst

 Then the same for B, assuming your xyz has all A listed, followed by all B.

-After all of the s.addMol commands are performed and the xyz file is read, you will need to update the pair class as follows:
+After all of the :cpp:func:`Pair::addMol()` commands are performed and the xyz file is read, you will need to update the pair class as follows:

 .. code-block:: C++

-    p.initEnergy();
+    pair.initEnergy();

-A simple test that the xyz file was read correctly is to print it and
+A simple test that the xyz file was read correctly is to print it and compare:
-compare:

 .. code-block:: C++

-    p.printxyz("filename",1);
+    pair.printXYZ("filename",1);

 Restarting a simulation
 =========================